 Section 6 - Instruction

-3. Provide background information to enable students to make informed judgments and promote critical reading and thinking;
+- Provide background information to enable students to make informed judgments and promote critical reading and thinking;

-6. Depict in an accurate and unbiased way the cultural diversity and pluralistic nature of American society.
+- Depict in an accurate and unbiased way the cultural diversity and pluralistic nature of American society; and

-The Superintendent or designee shall annually provide a list or description of textbooks and instructional materials used in the District shall be revised annually by building administrators under the Superintendent's direction and shall be made available to the Board and professional staff as a reference.
+The Superintendent or designee shall annually provide a list or description of textbooks and instructional materials used in the District to the School Board.
 Anyone may inspect any textbook or instructional material.

 Teachers are encouraged to use age-appropriate supplemental material only when it will enhance, or otherwise illustrate, the subjects being taught.
 No R-rated movie shall be shown to students unless prior approval is received from the Superintendent or designee, and no movie rated NC-17 (no one 17 and under admitted) shall be shown under any circumstances.
 These restrictions apply to television programs and other media with equivalent ratings.
 The Superintendent or designee shall give parents/guardians an opportunity to request that their child not participate in a class showing a movie, television program, or other media with an R or equivalent rating.
 Instructional Materials Selection and Adoption

 The Superintendent shall approve the selection of all textbooks and instructional materials according to the standards described in this policy.
 The School Code governs the adoption and purchase of textbooks and instructional materials.

 CROSS REF.: 6:30 (Organization of Instruction), 6:40 (Curriculum Development), 6:80 (Teaching About Controversial Issues), 6:170 (Title I Programs), 6:260 (Complaints About Curriculum, Instructional Materials, and Programs), 7:10 (Equal Educational Opportunities), 7:15 (Student and Family Privacy Rights), 8:110 (Public Suggestions and Concerns)